VIAUAD02/laborok/docs/english/02-android-ui/index.md

 	}
 	```

 We know from the `Box` used here that the Composables placed in it are stacked on top of each other, so we can easily achieve that there is a caption on an image.
 We can give `Box` a click event using the `modifier` (`Modifier.clickable{..}`), so we can easily achieve further navigation.
-However, this function does not work yet, because the `NavGraph` is missing the path and the onClick parameter.
+However, this function does not work yet, because the navigation is missing the path and the onClick parameter.
 We will fix this in the next task.

 The `Image` *Composable* function has a `painter`, a `contentDescription` and a `contentScale` parameter.
 We can pass these in turn using `painterResource`, `String` and `ContentScale`.
 We give `painterResource` the path to the image, `painterDescription` a description, and `contentScale` a `FillBounds`.
 With this, we can achieve that the entire area of ​​the `Box` has an image.